statadata/MAT295GitHubTutorial/README.md

 # MAT295GitHubTutorial
-This provides an introduction to using Rstudio to share file in GitHub
+This provides an introduction to using Rstudio to share files in GitHub